Paolo Espino

-Paolo Alesandro Espino Alonso (born January 10, 1987), is a Panamanian professional baseball pitcher for the Washington Nationals of Major League Baseball (MLB).
-He has played in MLB for the Milwaukee Brewers and Texas Rangers.
+Paolo Alesandro Espino Alonso (born January 10, 1987) is a Panamanian professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Milwaukee Brewers, Texas Rangers, Washington Nationals, and Toronto Blue Jays.

 Career

 Cleveland Indians

 Espino attended The Pendleton School in Bradenton, Florida.
 The Cleveland Indians selected him in the 10th round of the 2006 Major League Baseball draft.
 Espino began his professional career in 2007 with the Single-A Lake County Captains.
 He split the 2008 season between Lake County and the advanced Single-A Kinston Indians, registering a 5.54 ERA with 68 strikeouts between the two teams.
 In 2009, Espino appeared with Lake County, Kinston, and the Double-A Akron Aeros, notching a 11–8 record and 3.01 ERA in 28 games between the three clubs.
-In 2010, Espino spent the majority of the season in Akron, but also appeared in 7 games for the Triple-A Columbus Clippers.
+In 2010, Espino spent the majority of the season in Akron, but also appeared in seven games for the Triple-A Columbus Clippers.
 Espino split the 2011 season between Columbus and Akron, pitching to a cumulative 2.77 ERA and 8–1 record.
 He spent the 2012 season in Akron, with the exception of 2 games played for Columbus, registering a 3.29 ERA and 7–4 record between the two.
 In 2013, he spent his fourth straight year split between Columbus and Akron, pitching to a 6–11 record and 4.72 ERA with 141 strikeouts.
 On November 4, 2013, Espino elected free agency.